OfficialSorcerertech/Epic-Gamer-Bot-List/README.md

 **_ALL BOTS ON THIS ARE NOT MY RESPONSIBILITY, and are added in good faith.
 I WILL NOT BE RESPONSIBLE FOR BOTS DOING BAD THINGS._**

+*Also, I made this as a fun little joke.
+I have no intent of taking any traffic away from any bot list. plsdonthurtme*

 # [Check out the bots](https://github.com/OfficialSorcerertech/Epic-Gamer-Bot-List/tree/master/bots)
 All added by the community!